jamesgorman2/Parse-RxSwift/Parse_RxSwift/README.md

 ## Usage

-Just prepend the Parse method you want with `.rx` and you'll get the RxSwift-ified version.
+Just prepend the Parse method you want with `rx_` and you'll get the RxSwift-ified version.

 ## Author